mendhak/mendhak.github.io/staging_area/posts/2022-12-06-in-appreciation-of-fdroid.md

 ---
 title: Appreciating F-Droid as an app developer
 description: "From an app developer's perspective, F-Droid is a much better, well thought out, app store for Android"
-categories:
- - android
- - fdroid

 tags:
  - android
  - fdroid